Create a calendar-style report

 Having identified your tables, the next step is to start a new report.
 Add the date table to the report.
 Then proceed as follows:

-1. Insert a group based on the date field.
+2. In the report, insert a group based on the date field.
 In the control labeled 'This section will be printed for', pick 'For each month'.
-Check 'Use customized group name based on a formula' and enter the following formula (substituting your own table and field name):
+Check 'Use customized group name based on a formula' and enter the following formula (using your own table and field names in place of xl and date):

 Monthname(Month({xl.date}))